 Source: adapted from I-95 Corridor Coalition.

-Yet, the public financing of transportation infrastructure is getting problematic, implying that different forms of public/private partnerships are being sought.
+Yet, the public financing of transportation infrastructure is getting problematic, implying that different forms of public/private partnerships are being sought for additional revenue generation.
 Over this issue, each case can implies a different balance of public and private actors, so different financing approaches have to be considered.
-Since privatization has been the dominant paradigm, users of the system are increasingly seen as customers to whom mobility subject to market forces is being offered.
+Since privatization has been the dominant paradigm, users are increasingly seen as customers to whom mobility is subject to market forces.
 This implies a certain level of service at a price structure subject to accountability.
 Users reflect a public subsidy perspective, while customers are elements of a revenue generation strategy.
 A plan-based policy approach, which has commonly failed to capture the correct market and technological trends, is being replaced by a more liberal market approach where deregulation leaves transportation more subject to price signals.